gvanboven/SemanticRoleLabelling/README.md

 | C-ARGM-LOC     |  0.000  | 0.000   | 0.000 |
 | ARGA           |  0.000  | 0.000   | 0.000 |

-* The performance scores of the model with all features fed is poor and we may need to do some feature ablation experiments to see which feaures are useful for the model **to distinguish the dependency relation.
-Besides, the representations of the features do not strongly reveal the dependency relations between tokens and predicates.** Since there are a lots of labels for the model to classify, we will focus on the main arguments of the sentences: ARG0, ARG1, ARG2, ARG4 as they are common in predicate arguments.
-ARG1 is the most commonly use in predicates arguments classification.
-In this experiment, ARG0's f-score is 0.504, which is acceptabel but still needs improvement.
+* The performance scores of the model with all features fed is poor and we may need to do some feature ablation experiments to see which feaures are useful for the model.
+We expect that the information about the predicate is important, since the argument relation is established between the token and the predicate.Contuing, we expect the dependency label to be important, as this is one of the main features a human would consider when assignming semantic role labels.
+However, we cannot know in advance whether the model will consider the same features as humans do.
+ Since there are a lot of labels for the model to classify, we will focus on the main arguments of the sentences: `ARG0`, `ARG1`, `ARG2`, `ARG4` as they are common predicate arguments. `ARG0` is the most commonly used in predicates arguments classification.
+In this experiment, `ARG0`'s f-score is 0.504, which needs improvement, but it comes closer to being acceptable.

-Only Predicate Info Features Experiment:
+##### Only Predicate Info Features Experiment:
-**include sentence: what features are used here exactly?**
+Here we used only the features from the original data (so not the features we extracted from SpaCy), meaning the following: `token_index`, `token` `head_lemma`, `predicate_descendant`, `path_to_predicate_length`, `predicate_lemma`, `predicate_index`, `predicate_pos`, `predicate_dependency`.
+Here, the dependency label of the token is not included.
+As we expect the dependency label to be important for argument classification, we expect the performance of the model to drop here.

 |Overall performance | scores|
 |--------------------|-------|